mylittletony/ct-frontend/README.md

 #### Still to sort

 We have not implemented TLS yet.
-This will come soon.
+This will come soon - basically don't use this in production yet.

 ## Using with Heroku